 What is stroke?
-Stroke is a brain attack – the brain equivalent of a heart attack.
+Stroke is a medical emergency, a brain attack – the brain equivalent of a heart attack.

 It occurs if the: